OWASP/owasp-mastg/Document/0x06a-Reverse-Engineering-and-Tampering-Android.md

 #### Hooking Java methods with Xposed

-Xposed is a ["framework for modules that can change the behavior of the system and apps without touching any APKs:"](http://repo.xposed.info/module/de.robv.android.xposed.installer)".
+Xposed is a ["framework for modules that can change the behavior of the system and apps without touching any APKs:""](http://repo.xposed.info/module/de.robv.android.xposed.installer).
 Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
 By running Java code in the context of the newly instantiated app, it is possible to resolve, hook and override Java methods belonging to the app.

-That's great because it means that modules can work for different versions and even ROMs without any changes (as long as the original code was not changed too much).
-It's also easy to undo.
-As all changes are done in the memory, you just need to deactivate the module and reboot to get your original system back.
-There are many other advantages, but here is just one more: Multiple modules can do changes to the same part of the system or app.
-With modified APKs, you to decide for one.
-No way to combine them, unless the author builds multiple APKs with different combinations.
+Changes are applied  in memory and persist only during the runtime of the process - no patches to the application files are made.

 To use Xposed, you first need to install the Xposed framework on a rooted device.
 Modifications are then deployed in the form of separate apps ("modules") that can be toggled on and off in the Xposed GUI.